-WiseUpWinnipeg is public advocacy group initiated by local citizens (Todd Dube and seveal others) to educate Winnipeggers on the facts of photo enforcement – including the false claim that the program has had a positive impact on safety in the City of Winnipeg.
-Over the years, their efforts have grown into the movement that it is today.
+WiseUpWinnipeg is a large community based public advocacy group with many volunteer advocates, over 14,000 concerned members and growing rapidly.
+It was created by local citizens (Todd Dube, a retired WPS police officer and seveal others) to educate Winnipeggers on the facts of photo and other predatory traffic and parking enforcement – including the false claims that the photo enforcement program has had a positive impact on safety in the City of Winnipeg.
+Over the years, their efforts have grown into the respected movement that it is today.

-Further, WiseUpWinnipeg is here for productive sharing of news and information about traffic and parking engineering, signage, enforcement and promoting fair or lawful behaviour by the City of Winnipeg and the Province related to enforcement and exposing when this not done.
+Further, WiseUpWinnipeg is here for productive sharing of news and information about traffic and parking engineering, signage, enforcement and promoting fair or lawful behaviour by WPS, City of Winnipeg, the Province and MPI for enforcement and related plus exposing when this not done.

-We are advocating for the Province of Manitoba (including the City of Winnipeg) to amend the HTA and City Bylaws to require compliance with National Traffic and Engineering standards (as outlined in MUTCD), including signage, application of the 85th percentile engineering principle and related standards as required by law in, for example, Ontario and elsewhere, but being ignored in Winnipeg.
+We are advocating for the Province of Manitoba (including the City of Winnipeg) to amend the HTA and City Bylaws to require compliance with National Traffic and Engineering standards (as outlined in MUTCD, ITE and others), including signage, application of the 85th percentile engineering principle, safe amber times and related standards as required by law in, for example, Ontario and elsewhere, but being ignored in Winnipeg.

-This is, in the interest of true motoring SAFETY and efficient traffic flow.
+This is, in the interest of true motoring and pedestrian SAFETY plus safe efficient traffic flow.

 By using Low Speed Thresholds, Inadequate Amber Times and Inadequate Signage, the program sets up motorists and produces “violations”.

-Todd Dube is a Winnipeg businessman who now oversees the group along with Kevin Yaworski and a group of Administrators who all share the motivation to inform the public of the facts and history of photo radar enforcement.
+Todd Dube is a Winnipeg businessman who now oversees the group along with a group of dedicated Volunteer advocates who all share the motivation to inform the public of the facts and history of photo enforcement and similar aggressive and predatory officer and parking enforcement plus related.

-Mr. Dube provided for the cost of the awareness placards.
+Mr. Dube provided for the cost of the $low Down Photo Enforcement Ahead, $short Amber Ahead and other awareness placards used during peaceful protests in engineering deficient locations and other resources.
 “To me photo-radar and similar unfair or unlawful enforcement represents more than just the cash-grab that it certainly is – it’s also symbolic of how far we’ve let our governments and bureaucracies run astray.

-Our politicians and police should be ashamed of themselves for employing the word “safety” in their notional pursuit of fundraising from vehicle owners.
+Our politicians, police and bureaucrats should be ashamed of themselves for employing the word “safety” in their notional pursuit of fundraising from drivers and vehicle owners.
 We hope citizens wise up and question all aspects of this program including how it is that we listen endlessly to politicians talk about complexities, legislation and other obstructions that impede them from making real progress on issues, including real public safety issues, yet a few can get together on a Friday night and change the wording of the law so that not only can this fundraising scheme continue – it also doesn’t have to refund its ill-gotten gains.

 We have been ignored by the establishment long enough and it’s time the public delivered the message that ignoring the facts is no longer an option.
 They cannot support their claim of improved safety, which is required for the programs’ continued existence and it’s time they answered on it.”